wflms20110333/Jewelists/README.md

 * Slow: Players in a 3 cell radius have their speed reduced by half for 10 seconds

 Controls can be changed from their default.

-Watch out for monsters and projectiles!
-They deal damage, and when a player's health bar reaches 0, they die and respawn after an increasing amount of time.
-Also, kill monsters and gain jewels to build traps and walls to protect yourself and the center ground!

-Enjoy the game and have fun playing!

 ## Built With